 How To Add Beautiful Transfers To Painted Furniture

 Hello, my furniture-flipping addicts!
-I think I’m right in saying that cause you are here.
-It takes one to know one, and today I want to show you how to add a transfer to painted furniture in less than 20 minutes.
-And all you need is a painted piece of furniture that has been cured for at least 48 hours.
-So if you got painted furniture already and you’re bored with it, or it just isn’t selling, this is a quick and easy way to zhuzh it up a bit.
+Today I’ll show you how to add a transfer to painted furniture in less than 20 minutes.
+All you need is a painted piece of furniture that has been cured for at least 48 hours.
+So, if you have painted furniture already and you’re bored with it, or it just isn’t selling, this is a quick and easy way to fancy it up a bit.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.